joanpablo/reactive_forms/README.md

 ]);
 ```

-> Notice the use of \*Validators.**minLength(8)\***
+> Notice the use of **_Validators.minLength(8)_**

-In the previous code we have added two more fields to the form: _password_ and _passwordConfirmation_, both fields are required and the password must be at least 8 characters length.
+In the previous code, we added two more fields to the form: _password_ and _passwordConfirmation_.
+Both fields are required, and the password must be at least 8 characters long.

-However the most important thing here is that we have attached a **validator** to the **FormGroup**.
-This validator is a custom validator and the implementation follows as:
+However, the most important thing here is that we have attached a **validator** to the **FormGroup**.
+This validator is a custom validator, and the implementation is as follows:

 ```dart
 class MustMatchValidator extends Validator<dynamic> {